 So why is repetition prevalent in most literary works?
 That is because it allows writers to emphasize things they want to be highlighted.
 Repetition makes it easier to point the audience to the aspect they want to give special attention to.
 It has been an essential technique for writers to remember details and lines that could have been difficult to repeat.

 And that’s why repetition is a prominent literary device for most storytellers, writers, and speakers.
 It’s something that shouldn’t be mistaken with figurative language as it is just an element used in most of the latter.
+If you need more help understanding literary devices you may benefit from working with an English tutor.

 And if you are looking to polish your creative writing abilities, here are some Skill Success to help you perfect the use of figurative language and other essential elements: